MLB Odds: Giants - Astros Prediction, Pick, How To Watch

-The San Francisco Giants head on the road, after their “home” series in Mexico, to face the Houston Astros.
-It’s time to continue our MLB odds series, with a Giants-Astros prediction, pick, and how to watch.
+It is game three of this interleague battle as the San Francisco Giants visit the Houston Astors.
+It is time to continue our MLB odds series with a Giants-Astros prediction, pick, and how to watch.

-The Giants just lost both games of a two-game series against the Padres.
-They were outscored in Mexico by a score of 22-15 in the series.
-The Astros just hosted the Phillies for three games and lost the first two of the series.
-They came back and won game three and avoided the sweep, but sit just 15-13 on the series.
-The Astros started slow, going 3-6 to starts, but are 12-7 since then, and could still win their division with ease.
+Anthony DeSclafani threw a gem yesterday.
+He went eight innings, throwing 109 pitches as the Astros got just three hits on the night.
+The Giants scored a run in the first, and then another in the fourth, with that being all they would need to get the win.
+It was the first time the Astros has been shut out all season, and also the first time they allowed two or fewer runs and lost.

 Here are the Giants-Astros MLB odds, courtesy of FanDuel.